 The Hamilton, Ontario area has some great hiking trails that are free to the public and not overly used.
-For a nice change from the packed Halton-region conservation areas and trails, this past weekend we headed back to Flamborough, Ontario to hit the trail going the opposite way from Webster’s Falls.
+For a nice change from the packed Halton-region conservation areas and trails, Crooks’ Hollow Conservation Area near Dundas, Ontario is a great alternative.

-The Crooks’ Hollow Trail that runs along Spencer Creek and into Christie Lake, is a quiet spot with the occasional fellow-hiker walking along.
-This trail, run by the Hamilton Conservation Authority, is not long – approximately a 3.5 km round trip – but it’s very scenic at this time of the year.
+The Crooks’ Hollow trail that runs along Spencer Creek and into Christie Lake, is a quiet spot with the occasional fellow-hiker walking along.
+This trail, run by the Hamilton Conservation Authority, is not long – approximately a 3.5 km round trip.
+Nevertheless, it’s very scenic at any time of the year, especially the Fall.
 Deciduous trees offer a very colourful view, particularly along the creek.

-This trail at Spencer Creek is also a historic route with several interesting spots along the way including the remnants of Crooks’ Hollow dam and the ruins of the Darnley Grist Mill.
-Dating from the late 18th and early 19th centuries, they hold much local historical value.
-The remains of the various old buildings along the way give the location a bit of a spooky vibe – perfect for a walk around Halloween time.
+Dating from the late 18th and early 19th centuries, the remains of the various old buildings along the way give the location a bit of a spooky vibe.
+This makes for a perfect for a walk around Halloween time.
 It’s an easy walk, so it’s ideal for families with little kids.

 We started out at Greensville Optimist Park (access at Brock Road 46, Bullock’s Corner) walking along Spencer Creek.
 This is also a good spot for a walk, however you will find the occasional piece of furniture thrown into the creek from one of the bridges along the way.

 The one thing you will note about these trails – they are fairly clean and well-kept.
-There’s little garbage on the ground as compared to some of the other trails we have been on this year.
+There’s little garbage on the ground as compared to some of the other trails we have been on in the area.
 This may be partly due to fewer people on them.

 Ideal spot for fall foliage photography